-Two forms of questionnaires were used for data collection - one for teachers and another for students.
-The questionnaires developed by the authors were validated through a pilot study and Cronbach's co-efficient alpha was used to estimate the internal consistency.
-Cronbach's co-efficient alpha obtained for the study was .741. for students' questionnaire and .779 for teachers' questionnaire.
+Two forms of questionnaires (designed with previous literature) were used for data collection - one for teachers and another for students.
+The questionnaires developed by the authors were validated through a pilot study and Cronbach's coefficient alpha was used to estimate the internal consistency.
+Cronbach's coefficient alpha obtained for the study was .741. for students' questionnaire and .779 for teachers' questionnaire.
 According to Fraenkel and Wallen (2000), the reliability coefficient should be at least .70 and preferably higher.
 Therefore, the reliability obtained on the variables was justifiable for the study.